Fall 2015 Enrollment

-Students have direct access to talented faculty members in all disciplines who become their research partners, mentors, tablemates in the cafeteria (if they choose) and spiritual sounding boards.
-Undergraduates at NNU are able to build relationships with their professors that are usually only afforded to graduate students.
+Students have direct access to talented faculty members in all disciplines who become their research partners, mentors, tablemates in the cafeteria, and spiritual sounding boards.
+Undergraduates at NNU are able to build relationships with their professors, the luxuries of which are usually only afforded to graduate students.
 These relationships allow professors and students to work side-by-side.

 |English (including composition)||x|

 Class Size Breakdown